lokisk1155/curl-13/README.md

 If you encounter issues while running the shell scripts, consider the following common errors and their solutions:

-1. **Reminder**: If an error occurs when testing any endpoint, it will cause the test to fail even if the endpoint is functioning correctly.
+1. **Test fails but db change is sucessful**: If an error occurs when testing any endpoint, it will cause the test to fail even if the endpoint is functioning correctly.
 In such cases, carefully review the server logs to find the issue.

 2. **Header's Server Error**: If the "get all" test does not return a value, it may be due to multiple responses coming back from the server.
 Ensure that students are not sending multiple status responses in their code.
 Often student's will experience this error attempting to res a bad status inside a try block if the response is bad, but they forget to return early so both responses are sent.